 Blake Memorial Library is governed by a nine-member Board of Trustees.
 Seven trustees are elected by the Blake Memorial Library Association at the Associations’ Annual Meeting in April, and two Trustees are appointed by the towns of Topsham and Corinth, respectively.

 In 2014, BML Trustees and community members held a series of meetings to discuss and develop a new strategic five-year plan.
 The Corinth-Topsham community residents were solicited for input and suggestions, culminating in a robust and forward-looking plan.
-Read it below along with the Library Bylaws, the reports from the most recent Annual Meeting of the Blake Memorial Library Association, and the Library Committee Descriptions.
+Read it below along with the Library Bylaws, the reports from the most recent Annual Meeting of the Blake Memorial Library Association, recent Board Meeting minutes, and the Library Committee Descriptions.

 This 5-year plan was finalized in February 2015 and covers the period from 2015-2019.